Onyx47/chan_extra/README.md

 chan_extra
 ==========

-Updated version of chan_extra driver fo OpenVox G400P/G400 for kernel 3.10+ and Asterisk 11
+Updated version of chan_extra driver for OpenVox G400P/G400 for kernel 3.10+ and Asterisk 11

 #Installation instructions